armandoariasmolina/shadcntemplates/README.md

 # Shadcntemplates

-This repository contains the template used on [shadntemplates.com](https://shadcntemplates.com).
+This repository contains the data for [shadntemplates.com](https://shadcntemplates.com).

 We accept submissions for open source, free and paid listings.
 Listings must be shadcn ui related code resources such as templates, themes, components, ui-kits, registries, tools and other shadcn adjacent listings.